dotnet/AspNetCore.Docs/aspnetcore/security/authentication/social/microsoft-logins.md

-description: This sample demonstrates the integration of Microsoft account user authentication into an existing ASP.NET Core app. ms.author: riande ms.custom: mvc ms.date: 05/11/2019
+description: This sample demonstrates the integration of Microsoft account user authentication into an existing ASP.NET Core app. ms.author: riande ms.custom: mvc ms.date: 12/4/2019
+monikerRange: '>= aspnetcore-3.0'
 uid: security/authentication/microsoft-logins
 ---
 # Microsoft Account external login setup with ASP.NET Core

 By [Valeriy Novytskyy](https://github.com/01binary) and [Rick Anderson](https://twitter.com/RickAndMSFT)

-This sample shows you how to enable users to sign in with their Microsoft account using the ASP.NET Core 2.2 project created on the [previous page](xref:security/authentication/social/index).
+This sample shows you how to enable users to sign in with their Microsoft account using the ASP.NET Core 3.0 project created on the [previous page](xref:security/authentication/social/index).

 ## Create the app in Microsoft Developer Portal

+* Add the [Microsoft.AspNetCore.Authentication.MicrosoftAccount](https://www.nuget.org/packages/Microsoft.AspNetCore.Authentication.MicrosoftAccount/) NuGet package to the project.
 * Navigate to the [Azure portal - App registrations](https://go.microsoft.com/fwlink/?linkid=2083908) page and create or sign into a Microsoft account:

 If you don't have a Microsoft account, select **Create one**.
-After signing in you are redirected to the **App registrations** page:
+After signing in, you are redirected to the **App registrations** page:

 * Select **New registration**
 * Enter a **Name**.
 * Select an option for **Supported account types**.  <!-- Accounts for any org work with MS domain accounts.
 Most folks probably want the last option, personal MS accounts -->
 * Under **Redirect URI**, enter your development URL with `/signin-microsoft` appended.
-For example, `https://localhost:44389/signin-microsoft`.
+For example, `https://localhost:5001/signin-microsoft`.
 The Microsoft authentication scheme configured later in this sample will automatically handle requests at `/signin-microsoft` route to implement the OAuth flow.
 * Select **Register**

 ### Create client secret